PaulD95-git/Portfolio-1/README.md

 -Description: The social media icons in the footer may not be fully accessible to all screen readers.

 ---

+## Validator
+Html5 has been validated using Nu Html Checker (no errors)

+Css3 has been validated using The W3c CSS Vaildation Service (no errors)

 ## Deployment
 The site was deployed to GitHub Pages.
 The steps to deploy are as follows: